 On the most incipient slope of the municipality are its three most representative monuments: the Convent of the Incarnation, the University of the Immaculate Conception and the spectacular Collegiate Church.

-Although they constitute great heritage jewels, what makes Osuna one of the most unique towns in Andalusia is the Coto de las Canteras.
+Although they are great heritage jewels, what makes Osuna one of the most unique towns in Andalusia is the Coto de las Canteras.
 A journey into the past through this quarry, which safeguards gardens, stone sculptures and monumental works sculpted by Francisco Valdivia.

 5. Setenil de las Bodegas (Cádiz)

 The slopes of the Guadalporcún river have made possible the creation of one of the most genuine villages of the Sierra de Cádiz.
-In the interior of the province of Cádiz, is Setenil de las Bodegas, a surprising prehistoric enclave that hides more than one wonder.
+In the interior of the province of Cadiz, is Setenil de las Bodegas, a surprising prehistoric enclave that hides more than one wonder.

-6. Paraúta and The Enchanted Forest
+6. Paraúta and the Enchanted Forest

-The Enchanted Forest is one of its greatest charms, which will captivate the little ones to explore it.
+The Enchanted Forest is one of its greatest charms, which will captivate the little ones who explore it.
 Its gastronomy is also nourished by this season with endogenous products such as honey or chestnuts.